chiperoo/mystic-dream/README.md

     UserRepository.java
 ```

-### Files required for Katharsis
+### Files Required for Katharsis
 ```
 dream.mystic/
     JpaConfig.java
     ModuleConfig.java
 dream.mystic.repository.jsonapi/
-    ActivityLogResourceRepository.java
+    ActivityLogResourceRepositoryImpl.java
     ActivityLogToCustomerRelationshipRepository.java
     ActivityLogToUserRelationshipRepository.java
     CustomerResourceRepository.java
+    CustomerResourceRepositoryImpl.java
     CustomerToActivityLogRelationshipRepository.java
     CustomerToTripRelationshipRepository.java
-    TripResourceRepository.java
+    TripResourceRepositoryImpl.java
     TripToCustomerRelationshipRepository.java
     UserResourceRepository.java
+    UserResourceRepositoryImpl.java
     UserToActivityLogRelationshipRepository.java
 ```

 The files in the `jsonapi` package breakdown as:

+* `<X>ResourceRepository.java` file is an interface to generate meta information and links.
+This can be accomplished via annotations, but for the purposes of unit testing, the KatharsisClient needs to connect to an interface.
-* `<X>ResourceRepository.java` is the Katharsis equivalent to the JPA `<X>Repository.java` files.
-Katharsis uses these files to publish API operations
+* `<X>ResourceRepositoryImpl.java` is the Katharsis equivalent to the JPA `<X>Repository.java` files.
+Katharsis uses these files to publish API operations.
+For the files that only exist as an `Impl`, the meta information and links are generated via annotations in the domain object.
 * `<X>To<Y>RelationshipRepository.java` files handle the unidirectional relationships between resources X and Y. This is required when there is an annotation `@JsonApiToOne` or `@JsonApiToMany` of field Y in the X class.
     + Because `<X>To<Y>` is unidirectional, there also needs to be a `<Y>To<X>RelationshipRepository.java` file to handle the other side of the relationship.